debojjalb/debojjalb.github.io/_pages/publications.md

 ## Refereed Conference Presentations
-4. **Bagchi, D.** and Boyles S. (2024).
+4. **Bagchi, D.** and Boyles S. D. (2024).
 Error Bounds for Stochastic User Equilibrium Traffic Assignment.
 In __The Institute for Operations Research and the Management Sciences Annual Meeting, Seattle, USA (INFORMS 2024)__.

 3. Bathgate, K., **Bagchi, D.**, and Boyles S. (2024).
 Identifying capacities in a multimodal maritime freight network.
 In __The Institute for Operations Research and the Management Sciences Annual Meeting, Seattle, USA (INFORMS 2024)__.